- Photo credit: @RPS group Plc

 - How did it get here?
 The plant arrived in Ireland as an ornamental plant for gardens.

-- Where is it found in Ireland?
+- Is it found in Ireland or Northern Ireland?
+It is found both in Northern Ireland and Ireland.
 The species is currently considered invasive on the west coast of Ireland, although it is also found on the east coast to date it is not considered invasive.
 It is considered to be having a significant impact on Achill Island, County Mayo, where is has spread throughout.
+More information can be seen on NBDC and NBN Atlas NI.

 - Promote native species and biodiversity - use alternative, native plants